CALL US TO REQUEST AN APPOINTMENT - 0800 038 5311

 How to stop condensation on windows – three easy tips

 We’re all familiar with the sight of condensation on our windows and while we may not think it’s a big deal, it can be.
+But is there a way to stop condensation?
 The problem with condensation is that in most cases, mould quickly follows.
 And as we move into the colder months, you’re more likely to notice droplets of condensation forming on your windows, which can quickly escalate into something worse if not dealt with properly.

 That’s why learning how to stop condensation on windows is pretty essential, so that you can keep your windows – and window dressings – in tip top condition.